How To Become A Dog Groomer: A Comprehensive Guide

 In addition to people skills, dog groomers should be able to…

-- Work on their feet for most of the day.
+• Work on their feet for many hours.

 If you want to work with animals but you're unsure if dog training is the right path for you, click here to explore other career options.